Charlotte County, FL Logo

 When using a Private Provider, the following documents must be included with the permit application:

-Upon completion of all required inspections, the Private Provider must submit a Certificate of Compliance to the local building official.
+Upon completion of all required inspections, the Private Provider shall submit a Certificate of Compliance summarizing the inspections and including a sworn statement of compliance with approved plans and applicable codes, as required by Florida Statute §553.791(13).
 This document must:

 • Summarize the inspections performed